NACLab/ngc-learn/docs/walkthroughs/demo6_boltzmann.md

 via `z0_z1.set_decay(decay_kernel=("l1",0.00005))` (which tells the `NGCGraph` simulation object to apply Laplacian/L1 decay to the `W` matrix of our RBM).

-On a final note, the Harmonium we have built in this demonstration is a classical Bernoulli Harmonium and thus assumes that the input data features are binary in nature.
+On a final note, the Harmonium we have built in this walkthrough is a classical Bernoulli Harmonium and thus assumes that the input data features are binary in nature.
 If one wants to model data that is continuous/real-valued, then the Harmonium model above would need to be adapted to utilize visible units that